 Appropriate measures of training load should be used, comprising of (where possible) both internal and external load variables, as well as sport-specific loads (e.g., high-speed running distance, number of throws, etc.), to ensure performance is maximised through safe reloading practices.

 3. Understanding and monitoring the individual training response

 Understanding the athlete’s psychophysiological and musculoskeletal response to the training is important.
-As the athlete’s response to an external training load is variable and is based on the interaction of numerous factors that drive adaptation and recovery (e.g. sleep, psychological state, nutrition, life stressors).8 Additionally, athletes can tolerate different ‘re-loading’ training loads depending on their genetic pre-dispositions and previous training history.
-Regular review of athlete reported validated subjective questionnaires9 (e.g. Acute/Short Recovery Stress Scales,10 or Health Problems Questions (OSTRC-H))11 and other training response measures12 13 (e.g. neuromuscular function, heart rate measures, submaximal fitness testing) can facilitate a deeper understanding of the acute individual athlete recovery/fatigue response and health status.
+As the athlete’s response to an external training load is variable and is based on the interaction of numerous factors that drive adaptation and recovery (e.g., sleep, psychological state, nutrition, life stressors).8 Additionally, athletes can tolerate different ‘re-loading’ training loads depending on their genetic pre-dispositions and previous training history.
+Regular review of athlete reported validated subjective questionnaires9 (e.g., Acute/Short Recovery Stress Scales,10 or Health Problems Questions (OSTRC-H))11 and other training response measures12, 13 (e.g., neuromuscular function, heart rate measures, submaximal fitness testing) can facilitate a deeper understanding of the acute individual athlete recovery/fatigue response and health status.
 Moreover, the integral role of coach observation and expertise in understanding athlete performance has been highlighted.14 It is important that programming and load management decisions are responsive to this collective information from the athlete, coach and selected objective measures.
-Lastly, where monitoring of internal and/or external loads are not possible or feasible, monitoring of the response may still provide value to decision-making processes.
+Ideally, measures of internal and external training should be quantified.
+Where this is not feasible, monitoring of the training response will provide value to the decision-making processes.
 This knowledge can then help implement a ‘criterion-based’ and iterative progression and/or modification of training load relative to their response and health status in line with the overall objectives of the periodised plan (see Figure 1).